 Braving the Cold this Winter

-Four years ago, Marielle Henderson (Hospital Elder Life Program Coordinator) began cross country (skate) skiing when she moved back to Thunder Bay as a fun way to enjoy the outdoors and get a great workout while doing it.
+Marielle Henderson (Hospital Elder Life Program Coordinator) began cross country (skate) skiing when she moved back to Thunder Bay a few years ago as a fun way to enjoy the outdoors and get a great workout while doing it.
 It also contributes to her wellness by keeping her physically fit and gives her a sense of inner peace while she is on the trail surrounded by snow covered trees and chirping birds.
 If you are looking for something fun to do this winter, Marielle encourages everyone to get out and try cross-country skiing.

 By Caitlund Davidson, Prevention and Screening Clinical Services

 As the temperature drops, many of us welcome the opportunity to cozy up on the couch to watch the best shows on Netflix.
 However, the cold weather doesn’t mean you need to stop doing outdoor activities.
 Getting outside in the winter can be just as fun as in the summer, but be sure to dress for the weather and keep hydrated.
 Checking the weather conditions and the wind chill before heading outside will help you to plan ahead and dress appropriately.
 Dressing in layers and wearing a hat and mitts will help keep you warm when being active outdoors.

 During the winter months the days are shorter and the temperatures are lower, often making it difficult to find the motivation to get outside.
 However, if you are brave enough to face the cold, outdoor winter activities have many health benefits.
 Exposure to the cold causes our bodies burn more calories and use more energy to help maintain our core body temperature.
 Brave the cold this winter by trying some of these outdoors activities: